Jack Priestley’s Family History

 Its course has been straightened.

 ELIZABETH SWALLOW.
-The most likely baptism for Elizabeth is in Scawby, a village just over a mile south of Broughton.
+There is what appears to be a promising baptism for Elizabeth in Scawby, a village just over a mile south of Broughton.

 1703 Sep 24 Elizabeth daughter of Thos Swallowe

 But this child was buried a week later.
 No other convincing baptism has been found for her.

 1731 James Parkinson and Elizabeth Swallow 23 June.